May 12, 2026 8:45 pm

 If your block has structural fire-safety issues that touch the roof, take advice before paying any service charge demand for remediation — the protections under the Act often apply even when the freeholder doesn’t volunteer them.

-Leasehold and Freehold Reform Act 2024 — has anything actually changed for roof responsibility?
+Leasehold and Commonhold Act — has anything actually changed for roof responsibility?

-The Leasehold and Freehold Reform Act 2024 made several changes to leaseholder rights, but the day-to-day question of “who is responsible for the roof” is still answered by your lease and Section 20.
+The Leasehold and Commonhold Act made several changes to leaseholder rights, but the day-to-day question of “who is responsible for the roof” is still answered by your lease and Section 20.
 The Act’s main relevance to roof and major works is:

 If your block has chronic roof problems and the freeholder won’t engage, RTM or collective enfranchisement is now a more practical path than it used to be.